-Nothing would make me happier than if you got out there and starting dating.
+Nothing would make me happier than if you got out there and started dating.

 If you’ve been frustrated about where to meet potential dates let me suggest modern technology: dating apps.